nhecht/blueprints-learn.en/help/blueprints/b2b/campaign-supply-chain/overview.md

   </tbody>
 </table>

-## Marketing Initiative Work Management Example {#marketing-initiative-work-management-example}
+## Marketing initiative work management example {#marketing-initiative-work-management-example}

 Let's look at how the Workfront portfolio hierarchy plays out in a real-world example.